 - Khaleegi (beautiful hair dance from the Gulf region)

-This is an intermediate to advanced level technique class designed to push dancers in a wide range of areas to increase endurance, stamina, control and movement articulation, build clean performance lines and extensions, execute a variety of turns, alter energy levels and texturize with more sophisticated footwork and overall connection to the music.
-Increased emphasis on self-expression, stage projection and feeling at one with the music along developing improvisation abilities.
+This level is designed to push dancers in a wide range of areas to increase endurance, balance, stamina, control and movement articulation, build clean performance lines and extensions, execute a variety of turns, alter energy levels and texturize with more sophisticated footwork and overall connection to the music.
+Increased emphasis on self-expression, musicality, stage projection and feeling at one with the music.
+Students will begin to develop improvisation abilities and their own personal style at this level.